AudioCommons/audiocommons.github.io/README.md

 ---
 ```

-Depedning on which metadata fields are included in the frontmatter, the entry will be rendered in different ways.
+Depending on which metadata fields are included in the front matter, the entry will be rendered in different ways.
 The current available fields are the following:

 **Metadata field** | **Description**
 ------------ | -------------
 **type** | Must be either **document**, **paper** or **other**.
 The material entry will appear in the corresponding section of the [materials page](http://www.audiocommons.org/materials/).
 The rendering of the entry will also vary depending on its type.
 **title** | Title of the entry to be displayed in the page (the filename is not used).
 **date** | Date to be displayed next to the title and to be used for sorting purposes.
-Introduce it in ``YYYY-MM-DD``format.
+Introduce it in ``YYYY-MM-DD`` format.
 **link** | Link to be added to the title.
 If this field is not present, the title will be displayed with no link (as in the example above).
 **description** | Textual description of the material entry to be displayed in the page.
 If this field is not present, no textual description will be displayed.
-If descirption is provided, please keep it short ;)
+If description is provided, please keep it short ;)
 **download_link** | Link to a downloadable file related to the entry (see below if you want to host a file in the Audio Commons page itself).
 If the field is not present, no link will be displayed.
 **preprint_link** | Link to a downloadable pre-print version of a paper (see below if you want to host a file in the Audio Commons page itself).
 This field will only be shown if present and if the type of the entry is set to **paper**.
 **publishers_link** | Link to the publisher's site entry for a paper.
 This field will only be shown if present and if the type of the entry is set to **paper**.